aqzhyi/etoro-better-ui/README.md

-# There will be no more updates for this plugin
+# Deprecated!
+# Deprecated!!
-# There will be no more updates for this plugin
+# There will be no more updates for this plugin!!!

 ---